rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 First, Webpacker helps make Webpack *Rails-friendly*.
 Webpack is powerful tool built to be extremely flexible.
 As a consequence, it is fairly complex to configure from scratch making it somewhat of an odd choice for Rails, which promotes *convention over configuration*.
 Webpacker fills the gap.
 The gem introduces some conventions and abstracts away a default configuration to make it easier to get up-and-running with, for example, out-of-the-box ES6 syntax support through Webpack.

-Also, Webpacker helps form the bridge between the Webpack build output and the Rails application.
+Also, Webpacker helps form the bridge between the Webpack build and the Rails application.
 Rails needs to be able to render `<script>` tags for Webpack assets in views.
-Webpacker provides helpers, including `javascript_pack_tag`, to point to these assets.
+Webpacker provides helpers, including `javascript_pack_tag`, for this purpose.

-By Webpacker convention, Webpack will build JavaScript from source files located in `app/javascript` (a new addition to the traditional Rails layout) along with `node_modules` installed via `yarn`.
+By Webpacker convention, Webpack will build JavaScript from source files located in `app/javascript` (a new addition to the traditional Rails directory structure) and from `node_modules` installed via `yarn`.
 To determine what dependencies to build, Webpack is configured by Webpacker to treat each file in `app/javascript/packs` as a separate [entry](https://webpack.js.org/concepts/#entry) point.
-Entries in Webpack are analagous to `app/assets/javascripts/application.js` in Sprockets, along with any JavaScript file appended to the Rails configuration for asset precompilation.
+Entries in Webpack are analogous to JavaScript assets configured for Sprockets compilation via `Rails.configuration.assets.precompile`.

 For deployment, the precompile task, `rake assets:precompile`, runs both Sprockets and Webpack build steps.
 By default, each Webpack entry will correspond to an output file that will be compiled to the `public/packs` directory in production, analogous to the `public/assets` directory for Sprockets builds.
 Webpack generates a `manifest.json` in `public/packs` that maps asset names to their locations.
 Rails will read the manifest to determine the urls for Webpack assets.